Sarah Kerrigan: Personality

 Having been conscripted into the Confederate Ghost program as a child due to her psychic potential, Kerrigan is described in the manual for StarCraft as never having been given the chance for a normal life.
 Her rigorous training and the use of neural implants to control her mental abilities leave her withdrawn and introverted.
 Despite this, Kerrigan exhibits qualities of courage and daring, and is an effective tactician.
 She is also described as a moral character, exemplified in her opposition to Arcturus Mengsk using the Zerg against the Confederacy.
 However, after her transformation by the Zerg, Kerrigan is freed from her inhibitions—as well as her neural conditioning—and indulges her darker traits (though Heart of the Swarm implies that at least part of her villainy was due to the influence of a fallen Xel'naga named Amon).
 Her attitude, combined with her natural intelligence, makes her extremely calculating and manipulative.
-A hint of her former moral sensitivity is to be noted when towards the end of the Zerg campaign of Brood War, she states how she feels weary of slaughter for the first time since her transformation.
+A hint of her former moral sensitivity is noticeable when towards the end of the Zerg campaign of Brood War, she states how she feels weary of slaughter for the first time since her transformation.
 Kerrigan has also become far more physically aggressive, relishing close quarters combat so much that at one point in the novel Queen of Blades, she begins absent-mindedly licking the blood of her victims from her fingers.

 One of the core elements of Kerrigan's personality is that of her manipulation by others, and her lack of identity.
 Her reversion to human form by Raynor allowed her to finally develop an identity for herself, though found her emotions torn between a man that she loved (Raynor) and a man that she despised (Mengsk).

 Depiction

-As a character with different incarnations, special powers, transformations, three unique personas, and ultimate amalgamation of four separate alien species, Kerrigan gains multiple aspects and aliases as the series progresses.

-Ghost operative

 Prior to her infestation, Kerrigan is described as being a graceful and deadly woman, exceedingly agile and athletic, possessing jade-green eyes and brilliant red hair usually worn as a ponytail.
 The novel Queen of Blades describes her facial features as being too strong to be classified as beautiful, but instead as striking and completely fitting for her personality.
-Kerrigan is rarely seen out of her armor, a form-fitting hostile environment suit specifically designed for Ghost operatives and equipped with a personal cloaking device, but when off-duty, she is described as wearing a soft work shirt, worn cotton pants with a dusty leather jacket, and high leather boots.
-Even then, it is uncommon for Kerrigan to be unarmed: she is always equipped with at least a combat knife.
+Kerrigan is rarely seen out of her armor, a form-fitting hostile environment suit specifically designed for Ghost operatives and equipped with a personal cloaking device.
+When off-duty, she is described as wearing casual clothing and always being equipped with at least a combat knife.